dmitrypol/dmitrypol.github.io/_posts/2017-03-27-redis-cache-pregen.md

 {% highlight ruby %}
 class Customer
   include: Redis::Objects
-  counter :num_logins_tmp, expiration: 1.week
+  counter :num_logins, expiration: 1.week
-  field :num_logins
-end
+  field :frequent_logins, type: Boolean end
 # data is stored in Redis like this
-{"db":0,"key":"customer:customer1_id:num_logins_tmp","ttl":604799,
+{"db":0,"key":"customer:customer1_id:num_logins","ttl":604799,
   "type":"string","value":"2","size":1}
 {% endhighlight %}

-[redis-objects](https://github.com/nateware/redis-objects) creates a key based on model name, record ID and method name.
-Every time customer logs in we call `customer.num_logins_tmp.incr`.
-But if the customer does not login w/in a week that key will expire using Redis TTL and next time the `num_logins_tmp` counter will start at 1.
-Then we create a weekly job to move data to the primary DB.
+[redis-objects](https://github.com/nateware/redis-objects) creates a Redis key based on model name, record ID and method name.
+Every time customer logs in we call `customer.num_logins.incr` which will be very fast.
+But if the customer does not login w/in a week that key will expire using Redis TTL and next time the `num_logins` counter will start at 1.
+Then we create a job to move the data to the primary DB.
+The job might be slow but it will only run once a week.

 {% highlight ruby %}
 class UpdateCustomerLoginsJob < ApplicationJob def perform
+    # reset data
+    Customer.update_all(frequent_logins: false)
+    # update with data from Redis, can be optimized separately
     Customer.all.each do |customer|
-      customer.update(num_logins: customer.num_logins_tmp.value)
+      customer.update(frequent_logins: true) if customer.num_logins.value >= 2
     end
   end
 end
 # scope to filter customers
 class Customer
-  scope :frequent_logins,  ->{ where(:num_logins.gte => 2) }
+  scope :frequent_logins,  ->{ where(frequent_logins == true) }
 end
 {% endhighlight %}